 Local Government Extraordinary Elections 2022

-The Town of Cambridge has one (1) Councillor vacancy in the Wembley Ward, for a term that ends on 18 October 2025.
+The Councillor vacancy is for a term that ends on 21 October 2023.

 When do nominations for candidates open and close?

 Candidate nominations open on Thursday, 6 October 2022 and close on Thursday, 13 October 2022 at 4.00pm.

 How can I nominate as a candidate?

 To successfully nominate for the Coast Ward extraordinary election, you will need the following: